Humboldt Bay: Indigenous people

 The Wiyot diet consisted mainly of acorns, berries, shellfish, salmon, deer, elk, and other small game.

-The Wiyot name for Humboldt Bay is called Wike or Wiki.
-Unfortunately, later encounters between settlers and the Wiyot people turned violent, as the settlers encroached on traditional territories.
+The Wiyot name for Humboldt Bay is Wigi.
+Later encounters between settlers and the Wiyot people turned violent, as the settlers encroached on traditional territories.
 A small group of settlers perpetrated what is known as the 1860 Wiyot Massacre.
 Every year, around the month of February, the Wiyot people would gather for their World Renewal Ceremony on Indian Island, which lasted 7 to 10 days.
 During this ceremony, the men would leave each night to replenish supplies, leaving women, children, and elders on the island to rest.
 In the early morning hours of February 26, 1860, local settlers from the nearby town of Eureka descended onto Indian Island armed with firearms, clubs, knives, and hatchets.
 For over an hour, the group of settlers killed and mutilated every single Wiyot they could find.
 The majority of those murdered were women, children, and elders.
 The remaining survivors, including those on and off the island, were rounded up and then imprisoned at Fort Humboldt.

-Through grassroots fundraising, and with the help of the community and individual donors, the Wiyot Tribe was able to purchase back 1.5 acres of the historic village site of Tuluwat on Indian Island in 2000, and in 2004, the Eureka City Council made history as they unanimously approved a resolution to return approximately 45 acres, comprising the northeastern tip, of Indian Island to the Wiyot Tribe.
+Through grassroots fundraising, and with the help of the community and individual donors, the Wiyot Tribe was able to purchase back 1.5 acres of the historic village site of Tuluwat on Indian Island in 2000, and in 2004, the Eureka City Council made history as they unanimously approved a resolution to return approximately 45 acres, comprising the northeastern tip of Indian Island, to the Wiyot Tribe.